 Use collaborative platforms like Confluence, Notion, or Google Docs for real-time editing.
 Keep a simple workflow:

-When your PRD defines success metrics, you can estimate financial impact.
-Tools such as the Business Valuation Estimator or the Digital Business Valuation Tool help connect product decisions to bottom-line results.
-For marketing planning, consider tools like the Facebook Ads Cost Estimator to align launch spend with product goals.
+When your PRD defines success metrics, you can estimate financial impact using tools such as the Business Valuation Estimator and the Digital Business Valuation Tool.
+For marketing planning, consider the Facebook Ads Cost Estimator to align launch spend with product goals.

 Writing Requirements Your Engineers Will Actually Understand